getnamo/socketio-client-prebuild/readme.md

 8) Copy x64 platform config from x32

-9) remove Additional build settings for x64 platform (so that you don't get target machine mismatch error)
+9) Remove Additional build settings for x64 platform (so that you don't get target machine mismatch error)

-10) compile sioclient.lib all the configs required (32/64bit)
+10) Compile sioclient.lib all the configs required (32/64bit)

 11) Run MoveSocketFiles.bat